SMC-AAU-CPH/smc-cph.github.io/_posts/2020-08-21-Group-A-Yas-Queen.md

 ![Photo of Leigh Murray](/assets/image/2020_08_21_leigh_me.jpg "Leigh Murray")

 Leigh comes from an academic background of games and web development.
 He began playing piano at the age of 3, trumpet at 6 and guitar at 9.
 When covid hit in 2020 he began to get back into music production and decided to look for courses to develop his skills in this area.
-The MCT course at UiO was the perfect opportunity to bring together this background of games development, music and interest in psychology/neuroscience.
+The SMC course at UiO was the perfect opportunity to bring together this background of games development, music and interest in psychology/neuroscience.

 ## Team Skills